-One of the five classical gardens of Shanghai
+One of the best and oldest of the five classical gardens of Shanghai

 豫园